vinitgirdhar/vinitgirdhar/README.md

 # Hi there!

 I'm a Upcoming Software Engineer with a strong passion for technology.
-I'm based in Mumbai who is passionate about everything related to Agentic AI and ML. <br>
+I'm based in Mumbai who is passionate about things related to Agentic AI and ML. <br>

 ## About Me
 - Location: Mumbai